 The jury returned a verdict for the employer client on all claims for relief.

-I am originally from Findlay, Ohio and have called northwestern Ohio home my entire life.
-I am a second generation lawyer.
-My father, Paul D. Beach, served as the Hancock County, Ohio Probate Judge in the 1950’s and 60’s and practiced law in Findlay, Ohio until 1988.
-I grew up working on the family farm where I bailed a lot of hay and helped raise cattle, hogs, and horses.
+I was born and raised in Findlay, Ohio, and have called northwest Ohio home my entire life.
+My early years were consumed with school, sports and working on the family farm where I bailed a lot of hay and helped raise cattle, hogs and horses.

 For Important Legal Updates and Resources on the Coronavirus Click Here.